 User functions B-axis machining (option 54) Machining with the B axis Tilting the working plane, rotating the machining position of the tool High Dynamic Turning (abbreviated as: HDT) allows you to perform the most common turning operations with only one tool.
 DXF import (option 42) Importing contours for turning Importing contours for milling smart.Turn programming (option 9) The basis is the "unit," which is the complete description of a machining block (geometry, technology and cycle data) Dialog boxes divided into overview and detail forms Fast navigation between the fillable forms and input groups via the smart.
-Turn keys Context-sensitive help graphics Start unit with global settings Transfer of global values from the start unit Transfer of cutting values from technology database Units for all lathe and recessing operations Use of the contours described with ICP for turning and recess turning operations Units for all milling, boring, and drilling operations with the C axis (option 55) Units for activating and deactivating the C axis (option 55) Units for all boring, drilling, and milling operations with the Y axis (option 70) Use of the patterns and contours described with ICP for Y-axis operations (option 70) Use of the patterns and contours described with ICP for Y-axis operations (option 70) Special units for subprograms and program part repeats Control graphics for the workpiece blank and finished part, as well as for C-axis contours (option 55) and Y-axis contours (option 70) Turret assignment, magazine assignment and other setup information in the smart.Turn program Parallel programming Parallel simulation
+Turn keys Context-sensitive help graphics Start unit with global settings Transfer of global values from the start unit Transfer of cutting values from technology database Units for all lathe and recessing operations Use of the contours described with ICP for turning and recess turning operations Units for all milling, boring, and drilling operations with the C axis (option 55) Use of the patterns and contours described with ICP for C-axis operations (option 55) Units for all boring, drilling, and milling operations with the Y axis (option 70) Use of the patterns and contours described with ICP for Y-axis operations (option 70) Use of the patterns and contours described with ICP for Y-axis operations (option 70) Use of the patterns and contours described with ICP for Y-axis operations (option 70) Special units for subprograms and program part repeats Control graphics for the workpiece blank and finished part, as well as for C-axis contours (option 55) and Y-axis contours (option 70) Turret assignment, magazine assignment and other setup information in the smart.Turn program Parallel programming Parallel simulation

-User functions DIN PLUS programming Programming in DIN 66025 format Extended command format (IF THEN ELSE) Simplified geometry programming (calculation of missing data) Powerful fixed cycles for turning, recessing, recess turning and thread machining Powerful fixed cycles for boring, drilling, and milling with the C axis (option 55) Powerful fixed cycles for boring, drilling, and milling with the Y axis (option 70) Subprograms Programming with variables Contour description with ICP (option 8 or option 9) Program verification graphics for workpiece blank and finished part Turret assignment, magazine assignment, and other setup information in the DIN PLUS program Conversion of smart.
-Turn units into DIN PLUS command sequences (option 9) Parallel programming Parallel simulation Test graphics Graphic simulation of the teach-in cycle run, the teach-in, smart.Turn, or DIN PLUS program Display of the tool paths as pencil-trace or cutting-path graphics, special identification of the rapid traverse paths Motion simulation (2-D material-removal graphic) Display of programmed contours Side or front face view, or 2-D view of (unrolled) cylindrical surface for verification of C-axis machining (option 55) View of front face (XY plane) and YZ plane for verification of Y-axis operations (option 70) Shifting and magnifying functions 3-D graphics for display of workpiece blank and finished part as solid- model view Machining time analysis Calculation of machining times and idle times Consideration of switching commands triggered by the CNC Representation of time per individual cycle or per tool change TURN PLUS (option 63) Automatic generation of smart.
-Turn programs (Automatic cutting limitation through the definition of chucking equipment Automatic tool selection and turret assignment/magazine assignmen
+User functions User functions DIN PLUS programming Programming in DIN 66025 format Extended command format (IF THEN ELSE) Simplified geometry programming (calculation of missing data) Powerful fixed cycles for turning, recessing, recess turning and thread machining Powerful fixed cycles for boring, drilling, and milling with the C axis (option 55) Powerful fixed cycles for boring, drilling, and milling with the Y axis (option 70) Subprograms Programming with variables Contour description with ICP (option 8 or option 9) Program verification graphics for workpiece blank and finished part Turret assignment, magazine assignment, and other setup information in the DIN PLUS program Conversion of smart.Turn units into DIN PLUS command sequences (option 9) Parallel programming Parallel simulation Test graphics Graphic simulation Graphic simulation of the teach-in cycle run, the teach-in, smart.Turn, or DIN PLUS program Display of the tool paths as pencil-trace or cutting-path graphics, special identification of the rapid traverse paths Motion simulation (2-D material-removal graphic) Display of programmed contours Side or front face view, or 2-D view of (unrolled) cylindrical surface for verification of C-axis machining (option 55) View of front face (XY plane) and YZ plane for verification of Y-axis operations (option 70) Shifting and magnifying functions 3-D graphics for display of workpiece blank and finished part as solid-model view Machining time analysis Calculation of machining times and idle times Consideration of switching commands triggered by the CNC Representation of time per individual cycle or per tool change TURN PLUS (option 63) Automatic generation of smart.Turn programs Automatic cutting limitation through the definition of chucking equipment Automatic tool selection and turret assignment/magazine assignment